Niger crisis deepens as France plans evacuation and coup leaders get support from neighboring juntas

 In anticipation of the ECOWAS decision Sunday, thousands of pro-junta supporters took to the streets in Niamey, denouncing France, waving Russian flags along with signs reading “Down with France” and supporting Russian President Vladimir Putin and telling the international community to stay away.

-There has been no clear explanation of the Russian symbols, but the country seems to symbolize anti-Western feelings for the demonstrators.
+There has been no clear explanation of the references to Russia, but some demonstrators regard the country as symbolizing their anti-Western feelings.

 Protesters also burned down a door and smashed windows at the French Embassy before the Nigerien army dispersed them.

+The evacuation was announced by France's embassy in an email sent to French nationals in Niamey.
+The message said the evacuation would be an airlift and that the spouses and children of French nationals were also eligible.
+It asked people to pack one small bag per person and to also take water, a bit of food, phones and batteries.

-Niger could be following in the same footsteps as Mali and Burkina Faso, say analysts, both of which saw protesters waving Russian flags after their respective coups.
+Niger could be following in the same footsteps as Mali and Burkina Faso, both of which saw protesters waving Russian flags after their respective coups, analysts say.
 After the second coup in Burkina Faso in September, protesters also attacked the French Embassy in the capital, Ouagadougou, and damaged and ransacked the Institut Francais, France's international cultural promotion organization.

 If ECOWAS uses force, it could also trigger violence between civilians supporting the coup and those against it, Niger analysts say.